 Here are four ways to amp up your walking routine, bringing you even closer to your fitness goals:

 - Pick Up Your Pace: This is a simple one – once you establish a walking routine, make a conscious effort to quicken your pace.
 If your route usually takes you about 40 minutes to complete, try to knock it out in 35 minutes.
-Once you’re consistently completing your walk in 35 minutes, make it a goal to finish your walk in 30 minutes – and so on and so forth.
-By pushing yourself to get through your usual routine at a quicker pace, you’ll challenge your abilities and further elevate your heart rate.
+Once you’re consistently completing your walk in 35 minutes, make it a goal to finish your walk in 30 minutes.
+By pushing yourself to get through your usual routine faster, you’ll challenge your abilities and further elevate your heart rate.

 - Pump It Up: So, you’ve managed to trim down your time, but you’re still looking for a way to challenge yourself?
 Try a different route all together.
-When I’m looking to really focus on my legs, I make sure to walk a route with hills, which is sure to engage my glutes and burn away excess calories.
+When I’m looking to really focus on my legs, I make sure to walk a route with hills.
+Hills engage my glutes and burn away excess calories.

 Never underestimate the power behind a simple and consistent walking routine.
 Next time you go for a stroll, consider your goals and tweak your routine to get YOU the best results.